AlfredRezk/TodoApp/backend/readme.md

 Create the backend for a Todo application.
 The frontend/UI will be created using ReactJs.
 All of the functionality below needs to be fully implmented in this project.

-### Bootcamps
-- List all bootcamps in the database
-   * Pagination
-   * Select specific fields in result
-   * Limit number of results
-   * Filter by fields
-- Search bootcamps by radius from zipcode
-  * Use a geocoder to get exact location and coords from a single address field
-- Get single bootcamp
-- Create new bootcamp
-  * Authenticated users only
-  * Must have the role "publisher" or "admin"
-  * Only one bootcamp per publisher (admins can create more)
-  * Field validation via Mongoose
-- Upload a photo for bootcamp
-  * Owner only
-  * Photo will be uploaded to local filesystem
-- Update bootcamps
-  * Owner only
-  * Validation on update
-- Delete Bootcamp
-  * Owner only
-- Calculate the average cost of all courses for a bootcamp
-- Calculate the average rating from the reviews for a bootcamp

 ### Category
 - List all Categories